Intellia CEO not involved in Starboard's Bristol-Myers board challenge | MarketScreener

 Leonard is a seasoned pharmaceutical industry executive, having previously held senior positions at Abbott Laboratories and Abbvie Inc.

-Starboard's four other board nominees are Starboard Chief Executive Jeffrey Smith, Shulman Family Ventures managing partner Steven Shulman, Tyree & D'Angelo Partners co-CEO Michael Tyree, and Water Street Healthcare Partner Janet Vergis, according to a regulatory filing by Bristol-Myers.
+Starboard's four other board nominees are Starboard Chief Executive Jeffrey Smith, Shulman Family Ventures managing partner Steven Shulman, Tyree & D'Angelo Partners chairman James Tyree, and Water Street Healthcare partner Janet Vergis, according to a regulatory filing by Bristol-Myers.

 Starboard's immediate goal is to muster enough Bristol-Myers shareholder support to shoot down the company's $74 billion deal to acquire biotech Celgene Corp, the New York-based fund said on Thursday.
 If it succeeds, it will use the slate to challenge Bristol-Myers' board, Starboard added.